dif3dgela/dif3dgela.github.io/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: What We Do ☕️
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Share your knowledge with the group and explore exciting new topics together!
+3D Modeling & Animation – Blender, open-source tools, and artistic workflows Game Engines – Unity, Godot, and interactive experiences 3D Printing & Fabrication – from digital models to physical objects Research & Learning – workshops, tutorials, and collaborative projects'
         align: left
         background:
           image: